 Hawaii has the broadest sales tax in the United States, but it taxes many products multiple times and, by one estimate, ultimately taxes 119 percent of the state’s personal income.
 This base is far wider than the national median, where the sales tax applies to 36 percent of personal income.

 Sales Tax Clearinghouse publishes quarterly sales tax data at the state, county, and city levels by ZIP code.
-We weight these numbers according to Census 2010 population figures to give a sense of the prevalence of sales tax rates in a particular state.
+We weight these numbers according to the most recent Census 2021 population figures to give a sense of the prevalence of sales tax rates in a particular state.
 This is a change from previous editions, where we used figures available every decade.
 While changes due to the new weighting were mostly trivial, we show changes in rank based on January 1 figures recalculated under the new population weighting.
 Due to the updated population weighting, this report is not strictly comparable to previously published editions, though differences amount to minor rounding errors.

 Special taxes in Montana’s resort areas are not included in our analysis.